 4. Shifting to Other Ways of Feeding Livestock

 The Livestock can also be fed on stored fodder.
 This process not only ensures the fact that the livestock does not overfeed, but it also ensures that pastures are not overgrazed.
 This is yet another sustainable practice that could be adopted.

 The solutions to overgrazing can be summarized as follows:

-- Avoiding the act of grazing too early, you can have the stockpiled in the rainy season (spring) so that there is enough grass in the dry periods (summer)
+- Avoid the act of grazing too early; you can have the stockpiled in the rainy season (spring) so that there is enough grass in the dry periods (summer).

-- Making sustainable pasture management decisions in dry weather conditions, this can be achieved by leaning more and more about sustainable pasture practices
+- Making sustainable pasture management decisions in dry weather conditions can be achieved by learning more and more about sustainable pasture practices.

 - Trying to feed livestock with stored fodder.

 - Controlling the amount of time that livestock spends on the pastures.